 This website is dedicated to the life and work of Stephen Joseph, predominantly focusing on the final 12 years of his life from the creation of the Library Theatre, Scarborough, in 1955 to his death in 1967.

-This is an ongoing project created by Alan Ayckbourn's archivist Simon Murgatroyd and Dr. Paul Elsam, author of Stephen Joseph: Theatre Pioneer And Provocateur.
-It is maintained as part of Alan Ayckbourn's Official Website www.alanayckbourn.net.
+This is an ongoing project by Alan Ayckbourn's archivist Simon Murgatroyd and Dr. Paul Elsam, author of Stephen Joseph: Theatre Pioneer And Provocateur.
+It is maintained as part of Alan Ayckbourn's Official Website & Scarborough In The Round.

-Stephen Joseph: Theatre Pioneer & Provocateur is now available on Kindle and in hardback.
+Stephen Joseph: Theatre Pioneer & Provocateur will be published in soft-back on 25 September and is available now on Kindle and in hardback.